groupeminaste/FMNetwork/README.md

     if status {
         print(current.fmobile?.mcc)
     }
 }

+// You can also access some device properties, like the airplane mode status. if current.device.isOnAirplaneMode {
+    print("The device is on airplane mode!")
+}

+// Or you can access data about the connected Wi-Fi network.
+// The device property is not depending on any mobile network, which means you can call it from any FMNetwork object, including the SIM and eSIM. if let network = current.device.currentWifiNetwork {
+    print("The device is connected to the " + network.ssid + " network.")
+} else {
+    print("The device is not connected to Wi-Fi, or the app does not meet the requirements.")
+}

 // To access the full documentation, you can use the Quick Help feature in Xcode.
 Simply Command + click on any item of FMNetwork you wrote (for example the first mcc), and click on Show Quick Help to view the entire documentation for that part of the code.